 Germinating the seeds

-The seeds sprout best if kept at room temperature for 6 weeks, followed by 3 months in the refrigerator, to simulate the passing of winter.
+The seeds sprout best if placed in the refrigerator for 10 weeks after being kept at room temperature for 6 weeks.
 The tips below explain the process.

-First, sterilize the seeds by soaking for 10 minutes in a mix of 1 part household bleach to 10 parts water; rinse well after.
-Next fill a zip-lock bag with a pre-moistened mix of sterilized, well-draining soil (2 parts potting soil to 1 part perlite or coarse sand, for example).
-Place the seeds inside and cover them with soil.
+First, disinfect the seeds by soaking for 10 minutes in a mix of 1 part household bleach to 10 parts water; rinse well after.
+Next fill a small plastic sandwich container with pre-moistened long-fiber sphagnum moss, which is sold at most garden shop, Home Depot, Ebay, etc. Don't oversaturate the moss.
+Place the seeds inside and cover them with more moss.

-Place the bag in a dim location at room temperature (60-75°F / 15-24°C), with the bag slightly open for ventilation.
-Keep the bag there for 6 weeks, watering whenever necessary to keep the soil moist (but not soggy).
+Place the container at room temperature (60-75°F / 15-24°C), with the lid slightly open for ventilation.
+A dim location is best, to minimize the formation of algae.
+Keep the container there for 6 weeks, watering whenever necessary to keep the most moist (again, not soggy).

-After 6 weeks, seal the bag, label it, and put it in the refrigerator.
+After 6 weeks, close the container, label it, and put it in the refrigerator.
 Ensure that the seeds do not freeze (inside the door is usually the warmest place).
-Check on them periodically to make sure the soil doesn't dry out.

 The germination time can vary.
-Some seeds may sprout a month after removing them from the refrigerator, while others may take 2 to 3 months.
-The germination rate is usually at least 75% by 3 months.
-(If any don't sprout after 5 months, try putting them in the refrigerator again for 3 months, checking up on them every few weeks to see if any have sprouted.)
+Some seeds may sprout immediately after removing them from the refrigerator, while some may take 2 or 3 months, and few might take longer.
+Usually by 3 months, at least 75% will sprout.
+If any don't sprout after 5 months, try putting them in the refrigerator again for 2 months, checking up on them every 2-3 weeks to see if any have sprouted.

 Strange Wonderful Things